 The CwD team offer services to those children and young people requiring additional resources in respect of their disability, where the disability has a profound impact on the child or young person’s life.

-The assessment will also consider the specific needs of parents and other family members in their role as carers (this is sometimes known as a parent carer needs assessment).
+Any assessment will consider the specific needs of parents and other family members in their role as carers (this is sometimes known as a parent carer needs assessment).

 The CwD team's assessment and support in the Eligibility Criteria

 The strategy and related policies are being reviewed and updated information will be available once the review has been undertaken.

 Wherever possible all children and young people, with or without disabilities, should be supported to have their individual needs met by their family and by universal (available to

 everyone) and targeted services which are available in their local community.

 What universal (everyday) and targeted support is available for children and young people with disabilities?

 There is support available for children with disabilities and their families across the county.
 There is lots of information and advice on the Local Offer website around services and support for your child and for you as a parent carer.
 Below are some key pages you may want to look at: